Boost your store's conversion rates with customer reviews.

 Let me tell you how it works.

-If you want to get started immediately, the easiest way is to use Trustmary to import your existing reviews from third-party review sites to your own site.
+If you want to get started immediately, the easiest way is to use Trustmary to import your existing reviews from third-party review sites to your site.

 It only takes a few minutes, and you already have glowing reviews on your site.

-Trustmary lets you import
+Trustmary lets you import reviews from

 Basically, you could direct your customers to leave you Google reviews and get the best of both worlds!